belean/nokio/README.md

 ## Reconciliation

-Sometimes you need to reconciliate the account and make everything upto that data immutable.
+Sometimes you need to reconciliate the account and make everything upto that date immutable.
+Start with entering the ammount on the accounts 1630, 1930, 1940, 1385 at a certain date.
+Calculate the sum since the last consolidation and compare.
+Check with the user if it is correct or not.
+If correct then lock each transaction since last and log the consilidation datetime.
+If not correct display the unlocked transactions and let the user correct manually faulty transactions.
+Find the last entered consolidate_date for the last and the second last.

 ## VAT